fauzeya67/DevOps-challenges/Linux/DAY4.md

 Find all `.log` files in `/var/log/` that were modified in the last 7 days and copy them to a directory called `recent-logs/`.

 ### 6. Process Text with awk
-Given a file `users.csv` with the format `username,uid,gid,home`, print only the usernames and home directories using `awk`.
+Given a file `users.csv` with the format `username,uid, gid, home`, print only the usernames and home directories using `awk`.

 ### 7. Replace Text with sed
 You have a configuration file `/etc/nginx/nginx.conf`.
 Replace all occurrences of the word `localhost` with `127.0.0.1` using `sed` and create a backup of the original file.